-Title: On the Verge (Prelude to an Admission of Love)
+Title: On the Verge

 Author: aka "Jake"

-Classification: Fill-In-the-Blank for Fight the Future
+Classification: Fill-In-the-Blank for Fight the Future; MSR

 Summary: How did Mulder and Scully get off the ice and back to Washington, DC, after escaping from the alien ship in Antarctica?